Why Linkage ?

 Understand your communication networks with the help of AI

-Linkage allows you to cluster the nodes of networks with textual edges while identifying topics which are used in communications.
-You can analyze with Linkage networks such as email networks or co-authorship networks.
-Linkage allows you to upload your own network data or to make requests on scientific databases (Arxiv, Pubmed, HAL).
+Linkage allows you to cluster the nodes of networks with textual edges while identifying the topics used in communications.
+You can analyze networks such as email networks or co-authorship networks.
+Linkage allows you to upload your own network data or can help you build data to be analyzed.

-Linkage is built upon a sound statistical model for networks with textual edges and implement an innovative and efficient inference algorithm to fit the model on your data.
-Model selection allows to find in a fully automatic way the best number of groups and topics.
+Linkage is built upon a sound statistical AI model for networks with textual edges and implement an innovative and efficient AI algorithm to uncover patterns in your data.
+A model selection criteria allows to find in a fully automatic way the best model for your data.

 Upload all or part of your data on the platform to analyze them with Linkage.
 You will keep full control on the data you upload and only you will be able to access them.